paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 **(e) Preference for cooperative education students** In evaluating individuals for the award of a scholarship or fellowship under the program established under this section, the Administrator may give a preference to an individual who is enrolled in, or accepted for enrollment in, an institution of higher education that has a cooperative education program with the Department of Energy.

 **(f) Coordination of benefits** A scholarship or fellowship awarded under the program established under this section shall be taken into account in determining the eligibility of an individual receiving such scholarship or fellowship for Federal student financial assistance provided under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) [and [42 U.S.C.
-2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751&num=0&edition=prelim) et seq.].
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.).

 **(g) Report to Congress** Not later than January 1, 2010, the Administrator shall submit to the congressional defense committees a report on the activities carried out under the program established under this section, including any recommendations for future activities under such program.